 Experts agree that if it rains, it can flood.
-In fact, 98 percent of U.S. counties have been impacted by a flooding event.
+In fact, 99% of U.S. counties have been impacted by a flooding event, according to data from FEMA.
 Even one of the driest spots in America, Death Valley, has had dangerous flash floods.

-Before buying a home in a flood zone, it’s important to understand how much risk you’ll be assuming.
+Before buying a home in a flood zone, it is important to understand how much risk you will be assuming.

 “One of the reasons people buy in Florida is because they want waterfront property and that waterfront property is always going to be in a flood zone.
 And even things that they say aren’t in a flood zone still could be.
 The best course of action is to research the property yourself and ask lots of questions,” says Rocco.

 Flood zone information is usually in the MLS listing.
 Issues like drainage or flooding problems must be disclosed.

 “Sellers are obligated to disclose information related to flooding, such as whether or not the property flooded before,” says Bixby.

 People who are in the highest-risk areas will pay more for insurance, so this is something to consider when you’re house hunting.
 Buyers should talk to their lenders about any contingencies associated with buying in a flood zone.